 Read more about how to use a rowing machine to get the best workout possible.

-Both air and magnetic rowers have the same health benefits; they give you a full-body workout without a lot of impact.
+Both air and magnetic rowers have the same health rowing machine benefits; they give you a full-body workout without a lot of impact.
 Because rowing is fundamentally a cardiovascular exercise, it can improve your heart health, reduce blood pressure and blood lipid levels, and increase cardiac output—all things that translate to a lower risk of heart disease.

 And since rowing engages your whole body, including your core, it also serves as a form of resistance training.
 Rowing can increase muscular strength and endurance and both lower- and upper-body strength.
 It’s also low-impact and suitable for all fitness levels, once the rowing technique is perfected.